Skip to content

 preprocess

-expects also supports a preprocess option that, if set to a callable, will be executed before applying any validations.
+expects also supports a preprocess option that, if set to a callable, will be executed before applying any defaults or validations.
 This can be useful for type coercion, e.g.:

 ruby